CONCANNON & CHARLES, P.C.

 David Concannon is married to Kim Frank of Sun Valley, Idaho and Ocean City, New Jersey.
 They have four children in their teens and twenties.

-Mr. Concannon has been scuba diving for more than 35 years.
-An avid explorer, Mr. Concannon has made several deep submersible dives to depths from 1,000 to 16,000 feet.
-He has organized and led several major international expeditions, including three expeditions to explore wreck of the R.M.S.
-Titanic; an expedition that discovered the world’s deepest wooden shipwreck, a slave ship resting 16,000 feet deep in the heart of the Bermuda Triangle; an expedition to explore the H.M.H.S.
+An avid explorer, Mr. Concannon has been scuba diving and climbing for more than 40 years.
+He has made several deep submersible dives to depths from 1,000 to 16,000 feet.
+He has organized, led or participated in multiple several expeditions, including: six expeditions to explore wreck of the R.M.S.
+Titanic using deep submersibles; an expedition that discovered the world’s deepest wooden shipwreck, a slave ship resting 16,000 feet deep in the heart of the Bermuda Triangle; an expedition to explore the H.M.H.S.
 Britannic, sister ship to the R.M.S.
-Titanic; and the expeditions that found and recovered the Apollo F-1 engines that launched men to the moon.
+Titanic; expeditions to recover artifacts from the Spanish galleon Nuestra Señora de las Maravillas; and expeditions to find and recover the Apollo F-1 engines that launched men to the moon.

 Mr. Concannon enjoys spending time with family, skiing, motorcycling, photography and playing guitar.
-He wrote the foreword for the bestselling book, The Worst Case Scenario Survival Handbook: Travel, and he has written a variety of articles and book chapters for publications in the United States, Canada, Ireland and England.
-His writing and photography have been published in a variety of magazines, including Forbes, The Explorers Journal, Sidetracked, Naval History, Fathoms, duPont Registry, Ask Men and SVPN.
-He regularly speaks on legal issues and exploration to audiences throughout the world.
+He wrote the foreword for the bestselling book, The Worst Case Scenario Survival Handbook: Travel, as well as a variety of articles and book chapters for publications in the United States, Canada, England and Ireland.
+His writing and photography have been published in a variety of print and online formats, including Forbes, The Explorers Journal, MSN.com, Sidetracked, Oceanographic, Naval History, Fathoms, duPont Registry, Alert Diver, FRANK, SVPN, Ask Men and Maptia.com.
+Mr. Concannon regularly speaks to audiences around the world on a diverse range of topics, including leadership, exploration and the law.